Donnell Rawlings: Chappelle's Show

 Rawlings is most notable for frequently appearing in sketches on Chappelle's Show and hosting the third season along with Charlie Murphy.
 His catchphrase on the show was "I'm rich, biaaaaatch!" (which is played at the end of every episode as part of Dave Chappelle's vanity card) as well as frequently adding "Son!" at the end of each sentence.

-He demonstrates his knowledge of broken Korean he learned in the Air Force in the sketches "Player Hater's Ball" and "The Time Haters", the latter of which was featured in the "Failures" episode.
-Rawlings reprises his role as the hater "Beautiful", known for wearing a Jheri curl and a suit similar to ones that Little Richard has worn.
-In the sketches, he responds to the comments of Korean hater "Mr. Roboto" with insults in Korean.
+He demonstrated his rudimentary knowledge of Korean, which he learned in the Air Force, in the sketches "Player Hater's Ball" and "The Time Haters", the latter of which was featured in the "Failures" episode.
+Rawlings reprised his role as the hater "Beautiful", known for wearing a Jheri curl and a suit similar to ones that Little Richard wore.
+In the sketches, he responded to the comments of Korean hater "Mr. Roboto" with insults in Korean.
 He reprised the role of Beautiful on Chappelle's episode of Saturday Night Live.

-On Heavy.com, Rawlings stars in a series of sketch comedy clips portraying his character Ashy Larry, from Chappelle's Show, called "From Ashy to Classy".
-Ashy Larry dreams of how his life would be if he were classy and dreams up a character who he calls Ashford Lawrence, a supposed reporter for heavy.com.
-Ashy Larry goes to different high-class establishments posing as a reporter, where eventually his girl comes and pulls him out at the end of each clip.
+On Heavy.com, Rawlings starred in a series of sketch comedy clips portraying his character Ashy Larry, from Chappelle's Show, called "From Ashy to Classy".
+Ashy Larry dreamed of how his life would be if he were classy and dreams up a character who he calls Ashford Lawrence, a supposed reporter for heavy.com.
+Ashy Larry would go to different high-class establishments posing as a reporter, where eventually his girl would appear and pull him out at the end of each clip.